dgrisham/wenv/README.rst

 At the same time, I'd set up a simple system for managing aliases with different domains.
-For example, I had a Python aliases file that defined useful functions for Python development (mainly creating and starting virtual environemnts).
+For example, I had a Python aliases file that defined useful functions for Python development (mainly creating and starting virtual environments).
 I also wrote alias files specific to certain projects, e.g. the `IPTB
 <https://github.com/ipfs/iptb>`_ development aliases defined the required
 `IPTB_ROOT` environment variable and additional functions to simplify IPTB and